-"Dependent member of the family" shall mean an employee's relative by blood or affinity, within the third civil degree, whether or not such actually relative is dependent for his livelihood or support on the employee, or any relative of more remote degree or any other person who is dependent on the employee.
+"Dependent member of the family" shall mean an employee's relative by blood or affinity, within the third civil degree, whether or not such relative is actually dependent for his livelihood or support on the employee, or any relative of more remote degree or any other person who is dependent on the employee.

-The following situations
+The following situations are prohibited and should not be done in any case:

-are prohibited and should not be done in any case: (1) For officers or employees, without proper authority: a. to give or release to anyone not employed by the Company any data or information of a confidential nature concerning the Company, such as, but not limited to, those relating to decisions, plans, earnings, financial or business forecasts, or competitive bids; and b. to use such information not generally known to the public for his personal advantage; c. to acquire or induce others to acquire such information which may be used against the Company; (2) officers.
-For employees or any dependent member of their families to accept or to solicit in exchange for a favor given or to be extended, commissions, share in profits, gifts in cash, gift certificates or other payments, loans or advances (other than from established banking or financial institutions), materials, services, repairs or improvements at no cost or unreasonably low prices, manifestly excessive or extravagant entertainment, travel or gifts of merchandise which are more than nominal value or significant value from any organization, firm or individual, doing or seeking to do business with the Company;
+For officers or without employees, proper authority: a. to give or release to anyone not employed by the Company any data information of a confidential nature concerning the Company, such as, but not limited to, those relating to decisions, plans, earnings, financial or business forecasts, or competitive bids; and b. to use such information not generally known to the public for his personal advantage; c. to acquire or induce others to acquire such information which may be used against the Company; (2) For officers, employees or any dependent member of their families to accept or to solicit in exchange for a favor given or to be extended, commissions, share in profits, gifts in cash, gift certificates or other payments, loans or advances (other than from established banking or financial institutions), materials, services, repairs or improvements at no cost or at unreasonably low prices, manifestly excessive or entertainment, travel or of merchandise extravagant gifts which are more than nominal value or significant value from any organization, firm or individual, doing or seeking to do business with the Company;